How to Start a Blog in 7 Easy Steps

 However, as we mentioned earlier, blogging is not only for personal or creative use.
 You probably won’t be surprised to hear that many businesses have their own company blogs.
-This includes most giant international corporations like Google, Facebook, and Starbucks.
+This includes big international corporations like Google, Facebook, and Starbucks.
 However, smaller businesses also use blogs to grow their audiences, post updates about their services, and provide value to their readers.

 Of course, while we’re clearly fans of blogging, that doesn’t mean it’s free from potential problems and difficulties.
 For one, your blog requires a considerable investment of time and effort to be successful.
 There are also plenty of common blogging mistakes you’ll want to avoid, such as having an irregular posting schedule, using a site with long loading times, and most importantly, writing sub-par content.

 First and foremost, you’ll need to decide what your blog should be about.
 Chances are you already have a good idea of what the subject matter will be.
-However, it’s necessary to determine not only what general topics you’ll tackle, but also how and for whom.
+However, it’s important to determine not only what general topics you’ll tackle, but also how and for whom.
 This will help define your blog’s identity and make it easier for you to tailor its content to your intended audience.

-Continuing with our gaming example, you might notice there are few blogs devoted to a specific type of game or that discuss games as a whole from a given perspective.
+Doing some market research at this stage will be useful, as it can help you find a niche that may be underserved.
+For example, you might notice there are only a handful of blogs devoted to astrophotography or using a particular camera.
 These are both niches you could set out to fill.
-As a result, your blog will have a tighter focus and stronger audience appeal.
+As a result, your blog will have a tighter focus and a stronger audience appeal.

 - Brand-based.
 These blog names focus on a brand and tend to be shorter and more memorable.
 A few examples are Kotaku and BMWBLOG.

-For example, here are some of the results we got for a “funny” and “informative” blog about “texting, traveling, and painting” (we set the author as Elsa Cox from New York).
+For example, here are some of the results we got for a “funny” and “informative” blog about “texting, traveling, and painting” (we set the author as Elsa Cox from New York):

-Step 3: Choose a Blogging Platform
+Pick a Blogging Platform

-Not only is this platform easy to use, but it offers considerably more functionality.
-WordPress also lets you style your blog using themes, and add new features via plugins.
+Not only is this open-source platform easy to use, but it offers more functionality.
+WordPress also lets you style your blog using themes and add new features via plugins.
 It also helps to make your blog more secure and perform better with minimal work required on your end.

 As such, we’ll be using WordPress throughout the remainder of this article.
-If you’re unfamiliar with this open-source blogging software, we’ve written extensively about it over the years!
+If you’re unfamiliar with this Content Management System (CMS), we’ve written extensively about it over the years!